 Dr. Joe Lizza: So, my name is Dr. Joe Lizza and I’m the Director of the Student Center and Campus Activities at Rowan University in New Jersey.
-I oversee a lot of the programmatic student life areas on campus, the activities that occur on campus, work very closely with large scale events, and also manage our student center.
-So, the day to day operations of a space on campus that builds campus community has various offices, food service, and resources for students to get engaged.
+I oversee a lot of the programmatic student life areas on campus, the activities that occur on campus, work very closely with large-scale events, and also manage our student center.
+So, the day-to-day operations of a space on campus for student life that builds campus community has various offices, food services, and resources for students to get engaged.

 Jenn Breisacher: And how have you found that that has either changed or stayed the same or what you know, modifications have you made since all of this hoopla began?

 Dr. Joe Lizza: I guess I don’t want to say if we’re fortunate or unfortunate, but we have pretty much stayed in operation since all of this started.
 Because we provide some essential services on campus, we were required to keep operations going.
 Of course, we adjusted them, we reduced them, and we put in a lot of different safety regulations and precautions.
 However, from around March where things started to get a little crazy we were open with limited staffing and we really focused on providing the essential tools that students needed to continue their education.

 So, there were students that lived on campus throughout because they had nowhere else to go or where they came from was actually worse than where the university is located.
 So, in terms of cases.
 Additionally, we did a lot of interventions for students that needed technology.
 Surprisingly, enough college students do not all have laptops and printers and all that.
 They rely on the university.
 So, we had a program where the university purchased Chromebooks and we were able to distribute them in person to students.